 The study was performed under controlled conditions in order to rule out other channels through which personality can affect wages, such as the occupational choice, ability to bargain for a rise, how a supervisor evaluates performance, or even how you relate with your co-workers.
 This distinction is important.
 For instance, we know that workers who are more agreeable earn lower wages.
 But given that more agreeable individuals tend to be more trusting, empathic, and altruistic, they might earn less because they are worse negotiators rather than because they are indeed less productive.

 The result of this study, though, shows that the relationship between earnings and productivity is linked to personality.
 More conscientious and more emotionally stable participants earned a higher payment, as conscientious and emotionally stable workers do with wages in real life.
-A growing body of research shows how personality is connected to productivity and so-far unexplained wage differences.

 Perhaps not surprisingly, there were remarkable differences by gender.
 Women tended to be more neurotic than men—they were perceived as less stable emotionally, had more anxiety or mood changes.
 But it was their openness to new experiences—and not neuroticism—that hindered women’s performance compared to men.
 These women, who tend to be imaginative, artistic, and intellectually oriented, obtained a lower payment in our experiment.

 But more extroverted women were also less productive, while the opposite was true for men.
 This is probably due to the fact that being an extrovert is perceived as meaning different things for men and women and that each personality trait has different facets.
 For instance, extroverted men often present as more ambitious and assertive, whereas extroverted women tend to present as more sociable and gregarious.